 1879 – 1906

 The Pacific Coast Oil Company’s history began in 1879 when it was founded to establish a presence in the oil industry on the West Coast of the United States.
 The company’s name fully reflected the essence of the business and its geographic connection.
 It emphasized regional leadership and communicated the industry focus to potential clients.
-In the late 19th century, this approach was common—company names were often simple and descriptive to convey information instantly to customers.
+In the late 19th century, this approach was common; company names were often simple and descriptive, conveying information instantly to customers.

 1931 – 1934

-The logo of Standard Oil Products, created in 1931, is designed in the shape of an oval with an elegant red background bordered by a white line, which gives the emblem a sense of completeness and clarity.
-At the center of the oval, the text “STANDARD OIL” stands out, written in uppercase letters with a strict and straightforward font.
+The logo of Standard Oil Products, created in 1931, is an oval with an elegant red background, bordered by a white line, which gives the emblem a sense of completeness and clarity.
+At the center of the oval, the text “STANDARD OIL” stands out, written in uppercase letters in a strict, straightforward font.
 The letters are even, bold, and slightly rounded.

-Below the main name is the word “Products,” written in cursive with elegant curves.
+Below the main name is the word “Products,” written in elegant cursive.
 This font adds lightness and grace to the overall appearance, symbolizing movement and progress and emphasizing the company’s focus on innovation and development.

 The red background symbolizes energy, strength, and confidence, an important message for a company striving to solidify its market leadership.
-The white color in the text and border creates harmony and balance, adding purity and clarity to the design.
+The white text and border create harmony and balance, adding purity and clarity to the design.

 1934 – 1948

-The new logo features a concise, geometric design emphasizing strictness and professionalism.
+The new logo features a concise, geometric design that emphasizes rigor and professionalism.
 It highlights the reliability and quality of the company’s services offered to its clients.

 At the top is the word “STANDARD,” rendered in blue, in large uppercase letters.
 The font is simple and straight, reflecting the spirit of the mid-1930s, when clarity and strictness were favored in design.